ebabel-games/ebabel-games/README.md

   - "Functionality is an asset, code is a liability".
 - Support translating to Dutch and French based on browser preference.
 Add links to switch languages.
 - Fix html output reloading and not giving a "current page" style in Nav component.
-- Update sitemap.xml with more details.
-- Update icon to use HTML5 shield (also in favicon) instead of Gatsby icon.
+- Page not found is no longer used - check how Gatsby handles routing and redirecting to 404.